Reisi/The_Helen_Project/README.md

 - Step-Down current converter with up to 3A
 - bluetooth connectivity for remote control, configuration and lamp-to-lamp connection
+- linear power reduction at low battery and high temperature
+- standby current less than 100µA
+- supports 1 (one LED), 2 (one or two LEDs) or 3 (up to three LEDs in series) cell Li-Ion battery
 - optionally an integrated motion sensor to control the output current to reduce glare when looking down

 ## License